 It pulls heat from the air around it and supplies it to the water in a container.
 This way, it’s pretty much like your fridge or air conditioner, but the process is reversed.

-Two significant entities make up a heat pump hot water system.
 One’s the heat pump module, which houses a fan, steam-maker, presser, and warmth-swapper.
 The second part is a water holder.

 The design defines whether the water holder is part of the heat pump module or separate from it.